Who Was Andrew Cunanan?

 However, beneath this cheerful facade lurked a much darker side that became exacerbated by an insatiable need for drugs, kinky sex and material wealth.
 In his teens, Cunanan had prostituted himself, and he soon became obsessed with violent pornography, often taking part in the films himself.

 By 1997, Cunanan had sunk into a depression after one after another of his wealthy lovers left him.
 Some wonder if he discovered he was HIV positive and that perhaps this devastating news, combined with a brooding, obsessive jealousy, was what may have led him to his first victim, former lover Jeff Trail.
 The gruesome murder started a killing spree that left the FBI stumped.
 Rather than going into hiding, Cunanan flouted authorities, killing three others before reentering the gay social scene, this time in Miami, Florida.

 Unable to catch Cunanan, authorities had all but given up, and the media seemed to have cooled as well.
 That July, Cunanan took the life of his next and final victim, world-famous fashion designer Gianni Versace.
 Police were blamed for not having warned the Miami gay community about Cunanan, and their every step was scrutinized following Versace's murder.
 After the police had surrounded him on a houseboat in South Florida, Cunanan shot himself before he could be arrested.
 His autopsy showed he did not have HIV which debunked the theory that the diagnosis triggered his murderous spree.
 His motives were never determined.

-Premiering in January 2018, FX's second season of American Crime Story depicts Cunanan's killing spree in The Asssasination of Gianni Versace.
-Actor Darren Criss plays the role of Cunanan.
+The second season of American Crime Story depicted Cunanan's killing spree in The Asssasination of Gianni Versace.
+Actor Darren Criss played the role of Cunanan.